-I have read and/or had explained to me the Hilldale Internet/Computer Acceptable Use Policy.
-I agree to abide by YES NO the Acceptable Use Policy.
+I have read, completed and returned the Internet Access Agreement and agree to abide by the guidelines set forth in the policy and realize that noncompliance with these guidelines will result in disciplinary action Internet/Computer usage is a privilege and can be revoked at the discretion of a Hilldale faculty member and/or administrator if problems arise.
+YES NO I have read and/or had explained to me the Hilldale Internet/Computer Acceptable Use Policy.
+I agree to abide by the Acceptable Use Policy.
 (Handbook pg.
 35-43).
-140 We have read, understand and agree to comply with the policies, procedures, rules, regulations and expectations in the Student Handbook.
+YES NO We have read, understand and agree to comply with the policies, procedures, rules, regulations and expectations in the Student Handbook.
 YES NO I agree, pursuant to the Hilldale Internet/Computer Acceptable Use Policy, to authorize my child's photo to be released for use on the authorized school website(s).
 This includes use in the classroom, published in the school yearbook and used on our school broadcasts.
 YES NO I agree, pursuant to the Hilldale Internet/Computer Acceptable Use Policy, to authorize my child's work to be released for use on the authorized school website(s), in the classroom, in school publications (school newspaper, flyer, or program) and published through our broadcasts.
-YES NO Student Signature Date Student Signature Date Student's name (printed) Grade
+YES NO Student Signature Date Student's name (printed) Grade -